QLe13/CatPaws/docs/index.md

 # Project Description

-The goal of this project is to create a lightweight and easy to use software for class registration in a higher education setting.
-By restricting the scope to our client's requirements, we can create a reliable service that avoids unnecessary feature bloating.
+The objective of this project is to develop a user-friendly and efficient software solution for class registration in a higher education environment.
+Our focus is to deliver a lightweight and reliable service that fulfills our client's specific requirements without adding unnecessary features that can complicate the user experience.

-There are a number of existing services that we will take positive and negative inspiration from.
-Examples include Trinity University's TigerPaws and the Texas public-school service Skyward.
-However, these applications contain a number of issues that we will seek to avoid.
-These include:
-1. Unintuitive or unattractive user interfaces.
-2. Unnecessary features that either slow down the software or confuse users.
-3. Other frustrating quirks like multiple navigation pages, frequently opening new tabs, and restrictive pre-requisite checking.

-We are aiming to create a simple software that supports student registration instead of adding stress to an already chaotic time.
+We will draw inspiration from existing registration services such as TigerPaws from Trinity University and Skyward from Texas public schools.
+However, we will avoid common issues identified in these applications, such as unintuitive interfaces, feature bloat, and frustrating quirks that slow down or confuse users.

+Our main goal is to create a straightforward software that simplifies the registration process and helps students navigate through their course selection with ease.
+We aim to reduce stress and frustration during the hectic time of class registration by providing a seamless and intuitive user experience.

 # Tech Stack